MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 If you are on a PAID leave of absence, yes.
 Your payments will continue to be withdrawn from your paycheck.

-Re-enrollment is not automatic if your return from an UNPAID leave is after 12/31.
-Any remaining funds in your account will be forfeited due to IRS requirements.
-You may re-enroll in the Health Care FSA for the new year within 30 days of your return to work.
+Re-enrollment is not automatic if your return from an UNPAID leave is after December 31st.
+Any remaining funds in your account will be forfeited due to Internal Revenue Service (IRS) requirements.
+You may re-enroll in the Health Care FSA, for the new year, within 30 days of your return to work.

 No. You are not eligible to participate in the dependent care FSA during a leave of absence or submit dependent care FSA claims incurred during your leave of absence.